SteveLiGt/Interpreter/README.md

 This intepreter will be implementing in OCaml.

 For this project itself, it helps me to be able to characterize the trade-offs in security /execution speed / programmer flexibility in compiler-implemented, runtime-implemented and programmer-implemented features, such as type checking, bounds checking, and memory management.

+Within the project,
+it will be able to handle function call with commands like Add, Sub, Cat,